 In the 16th century, the Chinese people traded with Europe, sending the Pug to European shores.
 The dogs quickly became associated with royalty, especially in The Netherlands.

-The Poodle was developed as a “water dog” in Germany and has been around since the 15th century.
+The Standard Poodle was developed as a “water dog” in Germany and has been around since the 15th century.
 However, the dog was also bred in France, along with other “water dogs.”

 They were originally large dogs, but with their rise in popularity came the development of toy and miniature dogs.